 Dandelions benefits cannot be dismissed as they have been used as food and for medicine for thousands of years.
-Every part of this plant are extremely good for you!
+Every part of this plant is extremely good for you!
+There are many dandelions health benefits for us.

 Last week, while creating my vegetable patch and digging dandelions up from my lawn, I decided to harvest them as food rather than as weeds.